rohan-paul/rohan-paul.github.io/_posts/2017-08-16-Event_Handling_In_ReactJs.md

 }
 ```

-However, it's not recommended to apply the ``.bind`` within the render function since it will do it every time the component is rendered. you can move it to some function which runs at the start of the lifecycle i.e. withing the Component constructor.
+However, it's not recommended to apply the ``.bind`` within the render function since it will do it every time the component is re-rendered. you can move it to some function which runs at the start of the lifecycle i.e. withing the Component constructor.
 The key here is that the constructor is only called once, not on every render.
 This means we aren’t creating a bunch of functions and forcing the garbage collector to clean up.
 The largest problem with most react apps is the render method containing too much weight, or in other cases firing unchecked.

 **More on the mechanism ``.bind()`` in React event handling**